Using Webhooks on InEvent

 Gif showing the webhook.find and where to spot the ID and how to use it to see the new actions

-For each Webhook, the webhook.find method displays the following pieces of information in json format:
+For each webhook, when using the webhook.find method, you will receive the following information in JSON format:

-• WebhookID: The ID that is automatically assigned to the Webhook by the platform.
+• WebhookID: This is the unique ID automatically assigned to the webhook by the platform.

-• eventID: Your event ID (automatically assigned by the platform.)
+• eventID: Your event's ID (automatically assigned by the platform).

-• date: The date the Webhook was created, stored as a timestamp in string format.
+• date: This field represents the date when the webhook was created, stored as a timestamp in string format.

 Removing a Webhook from InEvent

-1. Click on the juice icon next to the webhook.remove method.
+1. Click on the beaker icon next to the webhook.remove method.

 To obtain your WebhookID, you can find it under the list of previously added webhooks and copy the WebhookID from the json response.